cfengine/documentation/reference/promise-types.markdown

 **Description:** Describes the real intention of the promise.

 Comments written in code follow the program, they are not merely discarded;
-they appear in reports and error messages.
+they appear in verbose logs and error messages.

 **Type:** `string`